 2) To give your photo a grainy, textured look, head to the Retouch function.
 Here, select the Texture tool and use your finger to add a pixelated, unfiltered look to your face.
 Use the slider bar to increase or decrease the filter until you are happy with it.

 3) Next, use the Glow tool to bring extra brightness to some areas.
 This will give a slightly overexposed look that is typical of an older camera.

 4) Then, head back to the main menu and choose the Filters feature.
 Here, you can browse and pick filters to give your photo a really authentic look.
-The Analog range of filters gives a perfectly retro ’90s look.
+The Analog range of filters gives a great retro '90s look.
 The Vintage selection can be used to give your photo an even older look.
-We love Vintage 4 in particular; it’s the perfect sepia-tone filter!
-There’s even a whole range of B&W filters for a black and white look.
+We love Vintage 4 in particular; it's the perfect sepia-tone filter!
+There's even a whole range of B&W filters for a black and white look.
 We also love the Berlin filters, which give your photos an intriguing 1940s vibe.

 5) Play around until you find the filter that works best with your photo.
-To really go for the worn look, select a filter and press the Tick to save your image.
+To really go for the worn look, select a filter and press the checkmark to save your image.
 Then head back into the Filters to layer a second filter over the top to create an extra-distressed look.